 North American Transborder Freight DataBTS released the Indexed Freight Flow Data: U.S.-Canada and U.S.-Mexico, Trade by Mode.
 Indexed and nominal monthly data (beginning with 2004 data) can be found at the following interface:

-QUERY DETAILED STATISTICS: February 2014 data are the most recent data.
-Next release will be on, Wednesday, May 28, 2014.
+QUERY DETAILED STATISTICS: July 2016 data are the most recent data.
+The next data release will be on Thursday, October 27, 2016.
 Export weights for land modes are not available.

 Click here to download the documentation file(PDF)